jayoung/Rtest_and_Rnotes/Rscripts/multiple_sequence_alignments/alignment_coordinates.md

     ## [34]   269 ATG---------------------GGCCCGCGC...CAAAGGATGTGCAACTGGCCCGGAGGATCCGGG

-However, using `xscat` that way is not very generalizable, e.g. if we have a large list, or if we don’t know head of time how long our list
+However, using `xscat` that way is not very generalizable, e.g. if we have a large list, or if we don’t know ahead of time how long our list
 is:

 A better way, perhaps is to wrap `xscat` inside the `do.call` function -